 Kurogin: this tuna specialty store serves melt-in-your-mouth dishes and is loved for its maguro (marinated tuna) bowl.

-Kushisei: nibble on traditional kushikatsu (deep-dried meat skewers) or go all the way with a fried softshell crab burger!
+Kushisei: nibble on traditional kushikatsu (deep-fried meat skewers) or go all the way with a fried softshell crab burger!

 Maruzen Meat Shop: watch professional butchers slice and dice prime cuts of Kobe beef, which then are grilled to perfection in front of your eyes.